Muddy Rivers and Streams

 Unsafe Swimming and Recreation

 Elevated sediment (suspended soil particles) has many impacts.
 It makes rivers look muddy, greatly reducing their appeal for people who enjoy boating, fishing, or swimming.
 Sediment carries nutrients, pesticides, and other chemicals into the river that impact fish and wildlife species.
-Fine-grained sediments settle on stream beds over desirable rock and gravel that form essential habitats for invertebrates and fish.
+Fine-grained sediments settle on stream beds over rock and gravel that form essential habitats for invertebrates and fish.
 Turbidity refers to how clear the water is.
 The greater the amount of sediment in the water, the murkier it appears and the higher the measured turbidity.

 Sediment is carried to the streams many ways such as over natural areas, farm fields, urban lots, and city streets.
 It also is scoured from the stream banks themselves during snow melt, rain events, and from flooding.